Arcadia of My Youth: World War II

 Near the end of World War II, fighter pilot Phantom F. Harlock II is an Iron Cross-wearing German who flies a Messerschmitt Bf 109.
 The war is about to end and Germany is losing.
-After his plane crashes, Harlock II meets Toshiro Oyama, a Japanese engineer working in Germany.
+After his plane crashes, Harlock II meets the refugee Toshiro Ōyama, a Japanese engineer working in Germany.
 His dream project is to design a new gun sight for use in fighter planes.
 Harlock's most treasured possession is the Revi C-12D gun sight which he calls his "eye".
 Despite being members of Axis forces, both believe this war to be wasteful and pointless.
 Toshiro hopes that the rockets developed by Germany may one day lead to a more positive applications, such as traveling to the moon.

 As the Allied forces approach, Harlock gets a working airplane and hides Toshiro inside of the fuselage.
-He wishes to fly his new friend over the border of neutral Switzerland where he might be able to fulfill his dreams.
+He wishes to fly the refugee over the border of neutral Switzerland where he might be able to fulfill his dreams.
 A fierce aerial dogfight ensues, and Harlock feels that the elevator pedal stopped working.
 Toshiro yells from inside the plane that he should try again, and it works.
 Harlock crashes the plane into a river, which is the border of Switzerland.
-When he opens the fuselage, he discovers that Toshiro fixed the broken elevator cable with his own body, tying one side on his leg and holding the other side of the cable with his hand, making it possible for Harlock to keep flying.
-Harlock gives Toshiro his beloved Revi C-12D and carries him across the river.
+When he opens the fuselage, he discovers that Toshiro fixed the broken elevator cable with his own body, tying one side on his leg and holding the other side of the cable with his bloodied wrists, making it possible for Harlock to keep flying.
+Harlock gives Toshiro his beloved Revi C-12D gunsight and carries him across the river.
 Hearing the sound of French Resistance members approaching to catch him, Harlock leaves Toshiro and walks back to fulfill his destiny and be punished for his actions.
-Toshiro pledges friendship between their two bloodlines for all eternity.
+Toshiro pledges a friendship among men between their two bloodlines for all of eternity.